HE-LU/HELU-Utils/LibraryBuildProject/heluvideoview/README.md

 * **reCreate()**
   In case you called destroy() and you want to use this view again, you can call this method to initialize MediaPlayer again.

+* **recomputeLayout(newMaxWidth: Int?, newMaxHeight: Int?)**
+  You can call this method to recompute the size of the HeluVideoView.

 * **play()**
   Start video playback.